victorheringer/minty/README.md

 1. ✅ Loads configuration from `.mintyrc`
 2. ✅ Loads data from your JSON file
 3. ✅ Clears the dist directory
-4. ✅ Copies all static files (CSS, JS, images, etc.)
+4. ✅ Copies all static files (images, fonts, etc.)
-5. ✅ Renders each `.template.html` file with its corresponding data
+5. ✅ Renders each template file (`.template.{ext}`) with its corresponding data
+6. ✅ Processes partial includes for all file types
-6. ✅ Generates final `.html` files in the dist directory
+7. ✅ Generates final files with configured extensions in the dist directory

 ## Error Handling

 Minty provides clear error messages:

-- **Missing template data**: If a `.template.html` file has no corresponding key in the JSON, it will be skipped with an error message
+- **Missing template data**: If a template file has no corresponding key in the JSON, it will be skipped with an error message
 - **Missing configuration**: If `.mintyrc` is not found, the build stops with instructions
 - **Invalid JSON**: Syntax errors in JSON files are caught and reported
 - **Missing common data**: If the `common` key is missing from the JSON, the build fails
+- **Invalid extensions**: If extensions field is invalid, configuration loading fails

 ## Template Naming Convention

-- Template files **must** end with `.template.html`
+- Template files **must** follow the pattern: `{name}.template.{extension}`
-- The key in JSON must match the template filename (without `.template.html`)
+- The key in JSON must match the template filename (without `.template.{extension}`)
+- Partial files **must** follow the pattern: `{name}.partial.{extension}`
 - Output files will have `.template` removed

 ### Single Page Templates